 In Clark County specifically, it is illegal to carry concealed any knife with a blade longer than 3 inches.
 But there is not a blade length limitation if the knife is carried openly.15 Note that different counties and cities within Nevada may impose their own knife laws that are stricter than Nevada state law.

-A possible defense to CCW charges is that the knife in question doe not legally qualify as a dirk, dagger, or machete.
+A possible defense to CCW charges is that the knife in question doe not legally qualify as a machete.

 Every concealed weapons case is unique and necessitates its own strategy to fight CCW charges.
 One of the most common defenses is that there was no concealment.
 Perhaps the defendant was carrying the weapon openly and the arresting officer did not realize it.
 If the prosecution cannot prove beyond a reasonable doubt that the weapon was concealed, the case should be dismissed.

-Note that it is usually not a defense that the defendant was carrying the concealed dirk, dagger, or machete to protect him/herself.
+Note that it is usually not a defense that the defendant was carrying the concealed machete to protect him/herself.
 Learn more about Nevada self-defense laws.

 Violating Nevada's CCW knife laws for the first time is a gross misdemeanor.

-A first-time offense of carrying a concealed dirk, dagger, or machete without a permit is a gross misdemeanor in Nevada.
+A first-time offense of carrying a concealed machete without a permit is a gross misdemeanor in Nevada.
 The punishment includes:

 - Up to 364 days in jail, and/or